ravi-ssj4/System-design-interview/CodingTemplates/Graphs.md

         Do a topoSort-DFS as it uses stack and we need elements in stack pop order Create a distance array with each value = inf Update the source distance = 0
-        Update the distance array by popping elements from the stack in that order
+        Relaxation: Update the distance array by popping elements from the stack in that order
     '''
     # Creation of adjList
     adjList = { i:[] for i in range(n) }